Pin It

 Wanda

 Hello and welcome to my blog.
 Today I have a Christmas card to share with you that I found on Pinterest.
-You can see the original card by clicking here.
-Please read on to see how the card was made.
+I changed it a little due to the products I have and don't have.
+You can see the original card by clicking here

 Thank you SO very much for taking your time to stop in and see today's Christmas card,